html-graph/html-graph.github.io/content/edge-shape/custom.md

 ## Custom Edge Shape

-A custom edge shape can be defined by providing a factory function in the `setOptions` method of `CanvasBuilder`.
+A custom edge shape can be defined by providing a factory function in the `setDefaults` method of `CanvasBuilder`.

 {{< code lang="javascript">}}
 const canvas = new CanvasBuilder()
-  .setOptions({
+  .setDefaults({
     edges: {
       shape: () => new MyCustomEdgeShape(),
     },